- 126 Actual Exam Questions

 Verified Answer from Official Source:

-The correct answer is verified using NCIDQ IDFX content on sustainable design and material specifications.
+The correct answer is verified using NCIDQ IDFX content on design communication and prototyping.

 Objectives:

-NCIDQ IDFX Reference Manual (Section on Sustainable Design).
+NCIDQ IDFX Reference Manual (Section on Design Communication).

 Security & Privacy